Frequently Asked Questions (FAQs)

-For our beta version, we are developing a certificate system that allows Institutional Biosafety Committees and Biosafety Officers, who already evaluate most customers’ research plans, to give them automatic access to approved dangerous pathogens for legitimate research purposes.
+For our upcoming version, we are developing a certificate system that allows Institutional Biosafety Committees and Biosafety Officers, who already evaluate most customers’ research plans, to give them automatic access to approved dangerous pathogens for legitimate research purposes.

 Each approved research registration will be converted into an exemption list certificate.
 Current lab members with hardware keys will be able to use the certificate to order any approved hazard with zero delays.
 Each certificate is only usable for a specified shipping address, and we are exploring additional layers of security.
 Authorized orders of Select Agents or equivalent hazards will still be logged and auto-notify the laboratory Principal Investigator, institutional Biological Safety Officer, and institutional legal department.

 To ease adoption, SecureDNA software can generate exemption lists from existing spreadsheet formats used for biological research registrations.
 Researchers can also specify their sequences and organisms of interest in a user interface, creating an “exemption request” file that biosafety authorities can then examine, verify, and approve in a digital and cryptographically secure manner.

 Yes, your customers’ sequences are secure.
 We see only opaque representations that we cannot decode.

 Because SecureDNA uses an exact match algorithm, subsequences are one-way-encrypted before being compared to our database.
 This is done using a Distributed Oblivious Hash Algorithm, which can be summarized as follows:

 Before they reach us, subsequences are hashed (a one-way cryptographic operation that is effectively impossible to reverse), then blinded by being raised to an arbitrary secret power for further security.